Gotsmy/finger_sweat/README.md

 cd sensitivity_analysis/test
 python ../run_simulation.py
 ```
 This will create a new run_simulation.txt file with information about original kinetic & concentration parameters/ timepoints/ V<sub>sweat</sub> and error values as well as the best solution parameters per bootstrap replicate.
-Optionally, it will create a `run_simulation_raw` directory with *i* files that store all *n* fitting parameters and losses.
+Optionally, it will create a `run_simulation_raw` directory with *i* files that store all *n*·(11+*j*) fitting parameters and *n* losses.

 ### Data Availability
 The table `run_information.csv` gives an overview of the runs simulated for the data shown in the manuscript and their settings and names.
 The raw data of the runs is given in `/sensitivity_analysis/runs_manuscript/`.